frisbeefish/nimblerx-gmail/README.md

    * Support for displaying "plain text" and "html" emails

-   * Good example of how to use the client-side, all-JavaScript Google APIs for auth + reading/sending emails.
+   * Good example of how to use the client-side JavaScript Google APIs for auth + reading/sending emails.

    * Completely "component base" app structure.